-After the pregnant, full-breathed pause at the top of the mountain of attention, the contestant suddenly reached up, grabbed the horns of the bull, and leapt as hard as he or she could.
+After the exciting, full-breathed pause at the top of the mountain of attention, the contestant suddenly reached up, grabbed the horns of the bull, and leapt as hard as he or she could.
 As the surprised bull threw his head up, it flung the contestant all the way over the bull.
 The audience now roared with approval and bestowed glory upon the contestant.
-He or she had made the great demonstration and had shown to everyone that it takes great focus and strength of attention to touch the creative ga.
-Think about this story the next time you hear the phrase, "bull's eye".
+She or he had made the great demonstration and had shown to everyone that it takes great focus and strength of attention to touch the horns of a bull.
+Think about this story the next time you hear the phrase, "bull's eye"!